Overview

 สุนทรพจน์

-พูดในหัวข้อ: “A trend I think is harmful...” (เวลา: 2 นาที - 2 นาที 30 วินาที)
+พูดในหัวข้อ: “A news headline I think more people should hear about, and why it is important.” (เวลา: 2 นาที - 2 นาที 30 วินาที)

 คำถาม